 Get more information about Wellesley College by clicking links below:

 Wellesley College is a liberal arts college that offers an undergraduate education and assists students in developing important skills useful in pursuit of graduate education or employment.
 A liberal arts curriculum exposes students to a variety of topics and subjects.
-The school is located in Wellesley, MA, which is a predominately suburban area.
+The school is located in Wellesley, MA, which is a predominantly suburban area.
 Approximately two thousand students are enrolled yearly at Wellesley College.

 A list of some of the more popular programs offered are:

 The admissions process begins with the submission of an application, student records, and standardized test scores, which are then reviewed by the admissions office.
 Most students accepted to Wellesley College earn an SAT score between 1950 - 2240, or an ACT composite score between 29 - 32.
 An estimated 30 percent of all applicant were admitted at this school, with 42 percent of those admitted choosing to enroll.
 More information on admissions can be found here.